NeverMin/Znuny4OTRS-FulltextSearchArticleHighlight/README.md

 Fulltext Search Article Highlight
 =================
-With this extention you will be able to affected articles of a fulltext search.
+With this extention you will be able to highlight affected articles of a fulltext search.

 **Prerequisites**